Aaron100-prog/futurecasio.github.io/index.md

   <center>
     <p><br></p>
     <p><br></p>
-  <p>We give our customers a possibility to create a indiviual case for their own calculator. with this feature, we want to give our customers a bit of freedom in individualising their calculator.</p>
+  <p>We give our customers the opportunity to create custom the sleeve and case for their own taste.</p>
   <p> WIP Cases</p>

     <a href="https://aaron100-prog.github.io/futurecasio.github.io/Shop" class="button">Open Designer</a>